 While discussing the writing, I'd be remiss to not mention the dialogue.
 The contemporary dialogue mixed in with the world does wonders for the setting and leads to many hilarious moments.
 There's just something about Geralt saying, "Thanks bunches," in reply to someone that makes me laugh.
 There are many witty remarks to be found and even more colorful insults.
 The dialogue did well for the characterization, and there was nowhere it seemed out of place, considering the contemporary language was well-established.
 It probably helps that the voice acting was top notch as well.

 A small detail to note is in the animation of the face while characters are talking, particularly Geralt.
 They still don't look 100% natural, but the little touches like the cheeks puffing out slighlty on "puh" and "buh" sounds adds more than you'd think and in a subtle way.
-That sort of small detail evidences the rather great animations you'll find throughout as well.
+That sort of small detail evidences the rather great animations you'll find throughout.

 The Witcher 3 is rather grim and many of the decisions you will make only vary in their shade of grey.
 You may help reunite two lovers, but you may be bringing one of them in a bag of bones.
 You may solve the murder, but only to explain to the questgiver that it was her husband that killed her brother.